Startup Funding Types

 - This type of funding usually involves a highly competitive application process.

 Unlike startup grants, startup loans are funding you are required to repay over time.
-Startup loans can be acquired from business lenders such as banks or other lending institutions.
-Every loan and lender will have different requirements and application processes, but you should expect to need a well-crafted business plan to start.
+Traditional business loans can be acquired from business lenders such as banks or other lending institutions.
+Every bank loan and lender will have different requirements and application processes, but you should expect to need a well-crafted business plan to start.

 - You retain ownership of your startup rather than trading in equity.